|What Is the EVDL?|

 We have hundreds of members all over the world, many with dozens of years of EV experience.
 Some have built (or are building!)
 EVs for a living.
 Others sell, design, and even manufacture such EV components as motor controllers and battery chargers.
 It's very possible that you'll find one or more of our members living near you.

 In recent years, fuel costs have soared, dipped, and weaved.
-In the summer of 2008, when gasoline prices approached $5 per gallon in parts of the US and $10 per gallon in Europe, EVDL membership reached an all-time high.
-Even though fuel prices have since fallen back, most of those folks have stayed with us.
-They know that the days of cheap gasoline are in the past.
+At their peak they approached $5 per gallon in parts of the US and $10 per gallon in Europe.
+Prices are much lower now, but don't be fooled.
+It won't last forever.
 Having an EV in the garage is good preparation for the next big run-up in fuel prices - and, more importantly, for a possible future when gasoline and Diesel fuel might be scarce.

 Just so you're not disappointed, though, remember that fuel isn't the only cost of operating a vehicle.
 Whether you actually save money overall by driving electric really depends on many factors.
 They include where you live; your area's cost of liquid fuel, electricity, and batteries; what kind of EV you build or buy; how you drive it; and how you maintain it.